Revika-Anand/Simplified/README.md

 # Link for the website
 https://simplified.azurewebsites.net/dashboard.html

-# For running on you local system
+# For running on your local system
 ## Setting up the code
 1. In order to run this application on your local system, first some changes need to be made in the script.js file.
 2. Go to the public folder.